seqfx/aeroback/README.md

 Compressed Directory Backup
 ---------------------------
-**This configuration section can be repeated several times for different directories.** A single directory or multpiple directories gets compressed and time stamp added.
+**This configuration section can be repeated several times for different directories.** A single directory or multiple directories gets compressed and time stamp added.
 Handy for keeping a history of multiple versions.
 For example:
 ```
 [backup_dir_compress]
     active = true